grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 Let's go back to the example of modeling money using value objects[^tddbyexample].
 Money can have different currencies, but we don't want to treat each currency in any special way.
 The only things that are impacted by currency are rates by which we exchange them for other currencies.
 We want the rest of our program to be unaware of which currency it's dealing with at the moment (it may even work with several values, each of different currency, at the same time, during one calculation or another business operation).

-This leads us to making the differencies between currencies implicit, i.e. we will have a single type called `Money`, which will not expose its currency at all.
+This leads us to make the differences between currencies implicit, i.e. we will have a single type called `Money`, which will not expose its currency at all.
 We only have to tell what the currency is when we create an instance:

 ```csharp
 Money tenPounds = Money.Pounds(10);